 As wave shoaling continues in the VOF domain (Fig. 1), the bottom variation progressively leads to wave overturning.
-Fig. 2 displays vertical cross-sections of the free surface calculated in the middle (y=0) and at the sidewalls (y= $\pm 2$ m) of the VOF computational domain, for times t'=8.99, 9.19, 9.44, 9.72, 10.05, 10.37.
-Due to the depth variation over the ridge, the wave profile at y=0 develops overturning, with a prominent jet, while the surface profile at $y'=\pm 2$ is still of moderate slope.
-The wave reaches its maximum height of $H'\approx 0.58$ near the breaking point.
+Fig. 2 displays vertical cross-sections of the free surface calculated in the middle (y=0) and at the sidewalls (y= $\pm 2$ m) of the VOF computational domain, for times t' = 8.99, 9.19, 9.44, 9.72, 10.05, 10.37.
+Full 3D views for times t' = 9.19, 9.44, 9.72, 10.05 and 10.37 are presented on Fig. 3.
+The 3D aspect of wave overturning appears clearly on figures 2 and 3.
+Due to the depth variation over the ridge, one can see that the wave profile at y = 0 develops overturning, with a prominent jet, while the surface profile at $y' = \pm 2$ is still of moderate slope.
+The wave reaches its maximum height of $H' \approx 0.58$ near the breaking point.
 The surface elevation then gradually decreases as the jet of water is projected forward.

 Another interesting analysis is to compare the pressure field at the breaking point to an hydrostatic pressure field based on surface elevation.
 This allows estimating the applicability of long waves models, which assume hydrostatic pressure.
-One can see on Fig. 3 that the ratio between computed pressure and hydrostatic pressure varies between 0.2 and 2.5, for the wave near the breaking point (vertical tangent on the front face).
+One can see on Fig. 4 that the ratio between computed pressure and hydrostatic pressure varies between 0.2 and 2.5, for the wave near the breaking point (vertical tangent on the front face).
 The wave pressure field at the breaking point is clearly far from hydrostatic, especially just in front of the wave, due to large vertical accelerations (Guyenne and Grilli, 2002), neglected in long waves model.